ben-morehead/BasketballPlayTracking/README.md

 - [ ] **Live Tracking the Play** *Additional Processes*: Increase the number of datapoints that can be acquired from the center of play tracking algorithm

 ## Project Installation
+*Quick Note: None of the media I used is uploaded.
+I have however uploaded the model checkpoint for the Autoencoder I have been using.
+There are hardcoded folders in many of the scripts so in order to adapt the project to your own machine you will have to jump through a few hoops and change the directories in the files of interest.
+If you've seen how tricky it is to recreate and still wish to download it feel free to: here are the instructions.*

+1. Clone repository
+2. Install the pre-requisites (pip install -r requirements.txt)
+3. You will need a Media Folder and adjustments to the PlayerDetection code to run the tests and demonstrations on your local machine.
+4. run.py holds demonstration code that will walk through the different components of the project